Zero-Shot Temporal Resolution Domain Adaptation for Spiking Neural Networks: Acknowledgment

 The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS), partially funded by the Swedish Research Council through grant agreement no. 2022-06725.

-We thank Prof. Mikael Sternad from Uppsala University for his invaluable feedback of the manuscript and insightful discussions which contributed to the improvement of this work.
-We thank Petra Leferink for her parallel master's thesis on fine-tuning SNNs for domain adaptation, and Prof. Elisabetta Chicca for her insightful supervision of this thesis.
+We thank Prof. Mikael Sternad from Uppsala University for his invaluable feedback on the manuscript and insightful discussions which contributed to the improvement of this work.
+We thank Petra Leferink for her parallel master's thesis on fine-tuning SNNs for domain adaptation, and Prof. Elisabetta Chicca for her insightful supervision.